ampproject/amphtml/extensions/amp-mega-menu/amp-mega-menu.md

 ## Accessibility

 `<amp-mega-menu>` assigns the following ARIA attributes on the children of each expandable menu item.
-These attributes are used by screen reader technology to associate a button with its togglable container as well as to trap focus inside the container once opened.
+Screen readers use these attributes to associate buttons with toggleable containers and trap focus inside opened containers.

 ```html
 <li>